 The minor consists of two required courses on Latino and Latin American history, politics, and culture, and three electives from a wide range of choices in History, Hispanic Studies, Political Science, English, and Theology.

-Students can fulfill many of the Latino/Latin American Studies Minor requirements on the Saint John's and Saint Ben's study abroad programs in Chile and Guatemala.
+Students can fulfill many of the Latino/Latin American Studies Minor requirements on the Saint John's and Saint Ben's study abroad program in Chile.

 HISP 336 - Latin American Culture

 HIST 277D - Revolution and Repression in Modern Latin America

 1 Course on Latinx experience in the United States from the list below: